pseudo-dynamic/terraform-provider-value/docs/resources/stash.md

 page_title: "value_stash Resource - terraform-provider-value"
 subcategory: ""
 description: |-
-  Allows you to manage a value as resource.
+  Allows you to manage any kind of value as resource.
 ---

 # value_stash (Resource)

-Allows you to manage a value as resource.
+Allows you to manage any kind of value as resource.